 Matthew Emery (b.1991) is a Canadian composer who “writes with an honesty which enchants” (Vancouver Sun).
-His music has been performed across North America (Canada, USA), South America (Honduras), Europe (England, Scotland, Germany,France, Sweden, Estonia, Russia, Spain, Poland, Czech Republic, Austria, Switzerland) and Asia (China, New Zealand, South Korea).
-His works have been heard on national television and radio both in Canada and USA.
+His music has been performed across North America (Canada, USA), South America (Honduras), Europe (England, Scotland, Germany,France, Sweden, Estonia, Russia, Spain, Poland, Czech Republic, Austria, Switzerland), Asia and Oceania (China, New Zealand, South Korea, Australia) and has been heard on national television and radio both in Canada and USA.
 Matthew is the recipient of the ACDA Raymond W. Brock prize (USA) and the ACCC Diane Loomer award for Choral Writing (Canada), among many other awards from across North America.

 Matthew holds a Master of Music degree from the University of Toronto and Bachelor of Music degree from the University of British Columbia.
 He is a fellow of Melodious Accord with private study from Alice Parker.
 Additionally, Emery has participated in masterclasses with Rob Kyr, Chen Yi, Jake Heggie and Craig Hella Johnson.
 He has also attended a residency at the Banff Centre and has studied independently with Richard Danielpour.
 Matthew is the Composer-in-Residence for the Amabile Choirs of London, Canada, Exultate Chamber Singers, That Choir, Central Bucks West Choir and the Oriana Women’s Choir of Toronto.
 Matthew is an Associate Composer of the Canadian Music Centre and is a member of the Canadian League of Composers.
 Matthew is currently pursuing his Doctorate of Musical Arts at the University of Toronto.

 His choral music has been performed by the Vancouver Chamber Choir, Canadian Chamber Choir, Pro Coro Canada, Elmer Isler Singers, DaCapo Chamber Choir, Winnipeg Singers, music intima, Vancouver Cantata Singers, Ontario and Nova Scotia Youth Choirs as well as the National Youth Choir of Canada.
 Emery’s vocal works are regularly used for solo recitals across the continent and at renowned festivals: VISI, Songfest, Canadian Art Song Project.
 Canadian Opera Company, and at Wigmore Hall.